Speaking part: variant 14 - Langart

 Hi Alex!
 I’ve found two photos that I think will be perfect for our project on gift ideas.

 One of the photos shows a young girl with a cute little dog in her arms.
 They are walking outside.
 The girl looks happy, and the dog seems to be enjoying the walk too.
 The second photo is of a young girl holding a new smartphone in one hand and its phone box in the other, with a look of happiness on her face.
-The photos give us examples of two different types of gifts: a pet dog and a smartphone.
+The photos give us examples of two different types of gifts: a pet dog as a companion and a smartphone as a technological device.

 Both gifts have their pros and cons, and I suggest discussing them in our project.
 For example, a smartphone is good for fast access to information and fun, but it can also be distracting and addictive.
 A dog, on the other hand, is nice for company and emotional support, but it needs proper training and can be costly to care for.